RenderKit/oidn/doc/api.md

 ![Example noisy color image rendered using unidirectional path tracing (512 spp). *Scene by Evermotion.*][imgMazdaColor]

-![Example output image denoised using auxiliary (first-hit) albedo and normal images too.][imgMazdaDenoised]
+![Example output image denoised using color and auxiliary (first-hit) feature images (albedo and normal)][imgMazdaDenoised]

 Using auxiliary feature images like albedo and normal helps preserving fine details and textures in the image thus can significantly improve denoising quality.
-These images should typically contain feature values for the first hit (i.e. the surface which is directly visible).
+These images should typically contain feature values for the first hit (i.e. the surface which is directly visible) per pixel.
 This works well for most surfaces but does not provide any benefits for reflections and objects visible through transparent surfaces (compared to just using the color as input).
-However, in certain cases this issue can be fixed by storing auxiliary feature values for a subsequent hit (i.e. the reflection and/or refraction) instead of the first hit.
-For example, it usually works well to follow specular (delta) paths and store auxiliary features for the first diffuse or glossy surface hit instead.
-This can greatly improve the quality of specular reflection and transmission.
+However, in certain cases this issue can be fixed by storing feature values for a subsequent hit (i.e. the reflection and/or refraction) instead of the first hit.
+For example, it usually works well to follow perfect specular (*delta*) paths and store features for the first diffuse or glossy surface hit instead (e.g. for perfect specular dielectrics and mirrors).
+This can greatly improve the quality of reflections and transmission.

 The auxiliary feature images should be as noise-free as possible.
 It is not a strict requirement but too much noise in the feature images may cause residual noise in the output.
-Also, all auxiliary feature images should use the same pixel reconstruction filter as the color image.
+Also, all feature images should use the same pixel reconstruction filter as the color image.
 Using a properly anti-aliased color image but aliased albedo or normal images will likely introduce artifacts around edges.

 #### Albedo

 The albedo image is the feature image that usually provides the biggest quality improvement.
-It should contain the approximate color of the surfaces independent of viewing angle and illumination.
+It should contain the approximate color of the surfaces independent of illumination and viewing angle.

 For simple matte surfaces this means using the diffuse color/texture as the albedo.
-For other, more complex surfaces it is not always obvious what is the best way to compute the albedo but the denoising filter is flexibile to a certain extent and works well with different ways to compute the albedo.
-Thus it is not necessary to compute the strict, exact albedo values, but these must always be between `0` and `1`.
+For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexibile to a certain extent and works well with differently computed albedos.
+Thus it is not necessary to compute the strict, exact albedo values but must be always between `0` and `1`.

 For metallic surfaces the albedo should be either the reflectivity at normal incidence (e.g. from the artist friendly metallic Fresnel model) or the average reflectivity, or if these are constant (not textured) or unknown, the albedo can be simply `1` as well.

-The albedo for dielectric surfaces (e.g. glass) should be either `1` or if the surface is perfectly smooth (has a delta BSDF), it is often better to store the albedo for both the reflection and transmission instead (as previously discussed).
+The albedo for dielectric surfaces (e.g. glass) should be either `1` or, if the surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos, which usually works better (as previously discussed).
+The reflected albedo can be used for mirror-like surfaces as well.

 The albedo for layered surfaces can be computed as the weighted sum of the albedos of the individual layers.
-Non-absorbing clear coat layers can be simply ignored (or the specularly reflected albedo can be used as well) but absorption should be taken into account.
+Non-absorbing clear coat layers can be simply ignored (or the albedo of the perfect specular reflection can be used as well) but absorption should be taken into account.

 ![Example albedo image rendered using the first hit.
 Note that the albedos of all transparent surfaces are $1$.][imgMazdaAlbedoFirstHit]

 ![Example albedo image rendered using the first diffuse or glossy (non-delta) hit.
-Note that the albedos of specular (delta) transparent surfaces are the Fresnel blend of the reflection and transmission albedos.][imgMazdaAlbedoNonDeltaHit]
+Note that the albedos of perfect specular (delta) transparent surfaces are computed as the Fresnel blend of the reflected and transmitted albedos.][imgMazdaAlbedoNonDeltaHit]

 #### Normal

 The normal image should contain the shading normals of the surfaces either in world-space or view-space.
-Just like any other feauture image, the normal image should be anti-aliased (i.e. by accumulating the normalized normals per pixel).
+Just like any other input image, the normal image should be anti-aliased (i.e. by accumulating the normalized normals per pixel).
 The final accumulated normals do not have to be normalized but must be in a range symmetric about $0$ (i.e. normals mapped to $[0, 1]$ are *not* acceptable and must be remapped to e.g. $[-1, 1]$).

 It is recommended to include normal mapping to preserve as much detail as possible.
-Similar to the albedo, the normal can be stored for either the first or a subsequent hit (if the first hit has a specular/delta BSDF).
+Similar to the albedo, the normal can be stored for either the first or a subsequent hit (if the first hit has a perfect specular/delta BSDF).

-![Example normal image rendered using the first hit (the values are actually in $[-1, 1]$ but were remapped to [0, 1] for illustration purposes).][imgMazdaNormalFirstHit]
+![Example normal image rendered using the first hit (the values are actually in $[-1, 1]$ but were mapped to [0, 1] for illustration purposes).][imgMazdaNormalFirstHit]

 ![Example normal image rendered using the first diffuse or glossy (non-delta) hit.
-Note that the normals of specular (delta) transparent surfaces are the Fresnel blend of the reflection and transmission normals.][imgMazdaNormalNonDeltaHit]
+Note that the normals of perfect specular (delta) transparent surfaces are computed as the Fresnel blend of the reflected and transmitted normals.][imgMazdaNormalNonDeltaHit]